-There are always lots of things to see and do near the Guest House.
+There are always lots of things to see and do near Whale House.
 The East Coast Trail is open year-round and features great nature viewing, whale watching from land, and sightseeing opportunities throughout the year.
 Fall colors hiking is popular throughout the autumn months and snowshoeing is always a hit after any snowfall.
-You can also enjoy whale watching and puffin viewing tours departing daily between June and September from the wharf at the end of our lane.
-The outdoor fire pit at Whale House is open year-round and is a fun place to roast marshmallows while having a fireside chat.
+You can also sign out free snowshoes during your stay, making it easy to explore the East Coast Trail and surrounding snowshoe paths in the area.
+Whale watching and puffin viewing tours departing daily between June and September from the wharf at the end of the Whale House Guest House lane.
+The outdoor fire pit and BBQ at Whale House is open year-round and is a fun place to roast marshmallows while having a fireside chat and putting on your chef’s hat while showcasing your impressive BBQ skills.
 You can visit the town of Tors Cove, check out the printing press at Running the Goat Press, mingle with the locals at one of the many community events that frequently happen in the area, go for a lighthouse picnic in Ferryland, and explore a section or two of the Irish Loop drive.
 Downtown St. John’s is only 30 minutes from Whale House Guest House which means visiting the capital city for a day of shopping or a night on the town is easier than you think.

-Because we are located next to the marine ecological reserve where lights at night can interfere with migrating Atlantic Puffins, light pollution at Whale House is kept to a minimum.
+Because Whale House is located next to the Witless Bay Marine Ecological Reserve where lights at night can interfere with migrating Atlantic Puffins, light pollution at Whale House is kept to a minimum.
 Located on the edge of the Atlantic, the sky out here has a chance to get dark.
 On a clear night, you can watch for stars and meteors in the night sky from your private hot tub overlooking the ocean and from the sundeck next to the organic garden.
 You can also stargaze from coastal meadows near the start of the Tinker’s Point Path.
 If you come from a larger urban center or have lots of light pollution where you spend most of your time, you may be surprised at just how alive the night sky is out here.